 Al-Manar Project

-The project aims to create a Islamic seminary which helps produce a new generation of Imams, Alima's, teachers, mentors, and Daee's.
+The project aimed to create a Islamic seminary which would help produce a new generation of Imams, Alima's, teachers, mentors, and Daee's.
 Who embody not only the authentic, precise and eternal message of Islam but will also be compelled to excel and achieve success in their higher education.
 Producing tolerant and moderate Muslim professionals who truely understand, appreciate and respect both British culture, heritage, values and citizenship, whilst also having a strong religous identity and knowledge base.

-Work in progress has consisted of 4 consecutive year summer schools for 8-19 year olds, a part-time evening and weekend Islamic school specifically for teenage boys and girls and flexible weekday and weekend part-time study pathways for adults who wish to refresh their understanding and knowledge of faith.
-All courses are taught by professional staff and graduates from acclaimed Islamic universities such as Madinah and Islamic University, Islamabad.
+Work in progress consisted of 13 consecutive year summer schools for 8-19 year olds, a part-time evening and weekend Islamic school specifically for teenage boys and girls and flexible weekday and weekend part-time study pathways for adults who wish to refresh their understanding and knowledge of faith.
+All courses are taught by professional staff and graduates from acclaimed Islamic universities.
 Topics covered include Qur'an studies, Tajweed, Hifz, Fiqh-ul Hadith, Uloom ul Deen (Islamic studies), Arabic language, Tazkiyah (Self-purification), Khuluqul Muslim (Muslim character building) and Islamic history.

 The Prophet (pbuh) said, "If anyone travels on a road in search of knowledge, Allah (swt) will cause him to travel on one of the roads of Paradise.
 The angels will lower their wings in their greatest pleasure with one who seeks knowledge, the inhabitants of the heavens and the earth and the fish in the deep waters will ask for forgiveness for the learned man.